Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 4/lab 4.md

 #### 🔧 Implementation

-I will be creating private and public key and give public key to danish for him to encrypt the message.
+# 1.I will be creating private and public key and give public key to danish for him to encrypt the message.
 ```python
 from Crypto.PublicKey import RSA  # Import the RSA module from PyCryptodome for generating RSA keys